josiahdavis/cref/line_count/README.md

 ./line_count
 ```

 Run the following then start typing lines of text.
+To terminate (on Mac) press Control-D at the beginning of a new line.